10110111/CalcMySky/doc/model_generation.md

 #### <a name="angstrom-exponent">`angstrom exponent`</a>

 This entry defines the Angström exponent, which describes the power law dependence of the optical thickness of a medium on wavelength.
 For Rayleigh scattering its value is 4, while for clouds it is about zero.

+#### `needs interpolation guides`

+This entry is a special token that's not a key: it isn't followed by a colon with a value.

+Presence of this entry means that single scattering data for the scatterer described in current section have a rapid variation of colors in the Venus belt region, which, if texture resolution is small, will look jumpy when interpolated using the usual quadrilinear filter — either when looking at a single frame (similar to aliasing of lines), or when watching the sunset (the Venus belt will jump from one elevation to the next in the texture as the Sun goes deeper under the horizon).
+To fix this problem, special files will be created which will guide the renderer's interpolation function to improve quality.

+If this entry is not present, interpolation guides are not created, so interpolation will use quadrilinear filter.
+This is better for performance, so should be the default.

 ### `Absorber "*"`